FlagBrew/Sharkive/README.md

 **A:** No. DS games run in a separate firmware, so Luma's Rosalina (and by extension, the cheat engine) cannot interact with them.
 You can look into [NitroHax](https://github.com/chishm/nitrohax) for DS cheats.

 **Q:** Some cheats have a star (`*`) next to their name in Rosalina.
 Why?<br>
 **A:** This means that the cheat makes use of a key combo.
 If the cheat name doesn't mention the key combo you'll have to look up the code and translate the line(s) starting `DD000000` to figure out what the key combo is.
 You can use the bot on [our Discord server](https://discord.gg/bGKEyfY) in #bot-channel (via the `.cheatkeys` command) to do this if you would like.
+Please note that you will need to follow the same instructions in the rules for accessing our Community channels to be able to see any message history there.

 **Q:** Some cheat names are cut off in the list.
 Can you make the full name display?
 Can I read the full name somewhere?<br>
 **A:** Cheat names getting cut off is due to Luma, not Sharkive.
 Check [the wiki page](https://github.com/FlagBrew/Sharkive/wiki/3DS-games-in-the-database) for titles in the database to find easy links to the cheat files you want to see.